Curriculum vitae of Dirk S. Schmeller

 Of heart a Palatinian (än eschde Gimmeldinger, eichentlisch).

-Since December 2012: Senior Researcher at the Helmholtz-Centre for Environmental Research – UFZ, Department Conservation Biology.
+December 2012 - October 2018: Senior Researcher at the Helmholtz-Centre for Environmental Research – UFZ, Department Conservation Biology.

 Since April 2014: Leader of GEO BON working group on terrestrial species monitoring and member of the Implementation committee of GEO BON (GEO BON member since 2009).